tablelandnetwork/rigs/README.md

 ## Configuration

 Configuration is managed from the [Hardhat config file](./ethereum/hardhat.config.ts) and [`deployments.ts`](./ethereum/deployments.ts).
-These files include information needed for [contract-level metadata](https://docs.opensea.io/docs/contract-level-metadata), the ERC2981 NFT Royalty Standard, royalty recievers for a payment splitter, max supply, mint price, mint revenue receiver, mint phase, allowlist files, and Tableland tables used for Rig parts, layers, tokens, and attributes that were covered in the Rigs CLI section above.
+These files include information needed for [contract-level metadata](https://docs.opensea.io/docs/contract-level-metadata), the ERC2981 NFT Royalty Standard, royalty receivers for a payment splitter, max supply, mint price, mint revenue receiver, mint phase, allowlist files, and Tableland tables used for Rig parts, layers, tokens, and attributes that were covered in the Rigs CLI section above.

 The [scripts](./ethereum/scripts/) folder contains a number of helpful scripts covered below.
 The input to these scripts comes from the [Hardhat config file](./ethereum/hardhat.config.ts) and [`deployments.ts`](./ethereum/deployments.ts).